pewsou/SCUD/CPP/README.markdown

 **LinkableSchedulerNaiveRR** - scheduler implementing naive Round Robin scheduling strategy;can be assigned with weight and/or priority;

-**LinkableSchedulerPriority** - scheduler implementing priority scheduling strategy; can be assigned with weight and/or priority;
+**LinkableSchedulerPriority** - scheduler implementing priority scheduling strategy; can be assigned with priority;

+**LinkableSchedulerDRR** - scheduler implementing Deficit Round Robin scheduling strategy;

 **LinkableNull** - stub element, discarding all incoming objects;